-One of the biggest advantages when using Python is the large amount of the available modules, we can say that there are python modules for almost everything you need.
+Python comes with a lot of modules; we can say that there are Python modules for almost everything you need.

 - 3 How import statement works

-The python module allows you to organize your Python code, so that makes your code easier to understand and easier to maintain later.
+The Python module allows you to organize your Python code and makes it easier to maintain later.

 You can send your module to your friends and share it with others so they can use it.

-Python shipped with a large collection of modules known as the standard library.
-This collection, over 200 modules large at last count, contains platform-independent support for common programming tasks.
+Python shipped with a large collection of modules.
+There are more than 200 modules for common programming tasks.

 How import statement works

-Some newcomers might think that the import statement works like the include directive in C language or require in PHP, but that far from the truth because the other languages all it does is just textual insertions of one file into another.
+Some newcomers might think that the import statement works like the include directive in C language or require in PHP, but that far from the truth because the other languages all it does is just grabbing the file content.

-In python, the situation is little different.
-There are three steps performed the first time a program imports a given file.
+In Python, the situation is a little different.
+The first time a program imports a given file, it performs three steps:

 - Find the module’s file.